Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Time period insured: This varies based on the company but may go up to the standard three-month period.
 Lump-sum benefits only get paid out once.

-What types of supplemental unemployment insurance can I receive?
+Types of supplemental unemployment insurance

 When you’re comparing supplemental unemployment insurance (SUB), you might come across several types in your research: